 - Machine learning algorithms to transform voxels into measurements

 - Mapping myelination, cell types, and connectivity in brain tissue.

-- Understanding architectural basis of organelle function.
+- Discovering architectural basis of cell and organelle function.

 Shalin Mehta, Ph.D.